Science Course Descriptions

 0334 Microbiology

-Description: This laboratory based course covers principles of microbiology with emphasis on microorganisms and human disease.
+Description: This laboratory-based course covers principles of microbiology with emphasis on microorganisms and human disease.
 Topics include an overview of microbiology and aspects of medical microbiology, identification and control of pathogens, disease transmission, host resistance, and immunity.
 Upon completion, students should be able to demonstrate knowledge of microorganisms and the disease process as well as aseptic and sterile techniques.

 Major Topics or Themes: (additional topics may be covered)